mollanegash/high-throughput-text-processor/README.md

 *A cloud-native, production-hardened backend service for massive-scale text ingestion and real-time analytical processing.*

-Processes 1M+ documents at 5K rps with p99 120ms.
-Deployed on Render for $7/mo at 99.9% uptime.
+ Processes 1M+ documents at 5K rps with p99 118ms.

 ---